Rookies' Diary

-Rookies' Diary is a comedy television series created in Taiwan.
+Rookies' Diary is a satirical military comedy television series and drama created in Taiwan.
 It has a total of 43 episodes of approximately 1 hour each.
 It aired from July 2, 2010 to April 22, 2011.
-The series is about how a group of teenagers trains in the military office for 36 days.
-During these 36 days, they work really hard.
-They made new friends and had lot of fun.
-Even though, they still worked hard and became more mature when they left the military service of 36 days.
+The series is about how a group of teenagers whom are training in the military or army as recruits for 36 days.
 The director of the series is Wang Wei.
-He is a really successful Taiwanese director around the world.

-This series had a second season, in which some of the cadets continued their military service at a higher level.
-In this military service, training was a lot harder and as you watched more you laughed more.
-As mentioned before, it is a comedy so during the series there were a lot of scenes in which the actors made you laugh until you cry.
+It was also one of the most popular and well known dramas in Taiwan, because of it based on military and army just like the Singapore's military movies Ah Boys to Men and Ah Boys to Men 2 from the Ah Boys to Men film series, which was directed by popular and successful local film director Jack Neo.